 In accordance with federal regulations as set forth by the Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), below is a summary of consumer information that must be disclosed to all students Alabama Southern Community College.
 Each topic listed below is a brief description of the information that must be disclosed and explains how it may be obtained.
 If you need assistance in obtaining information listed or you would like a copy, please contact the respective location noted in each section or the Dean of Students at 251-575-8227 or mail to: firstname.lastname@example.org

 Below, you will find information and links for Alabama Southern's HEOA reporting purposes:

 Alabama Southern Community College has a refund policy that stipulates the amount of tuition and fees to be refunded to students who withdraw from classes during a term.
-This policy is published by the Business Office and is included in the ASCC College Catalog (2012-2013), page 35-36 andpage 8 of the "My Guide" that can be found on the College website.
+This policy is published by the Business Office and is included in the ASCC College Catalog and in the "My Guide" that can be found on the College website.
 Questions regarding the calculations of refunds may be directed to the Business Office at 251-575-8275.

 REPAYMENT POLICY (RETURN OF TITLE IV FINANCIAL AID)

 Alabama Southern Community College complies with federal regulations relative to return of tuition and other institutional charges for all Title IV recipients.
 The Federal Return of Title IV Funds Policy is to be used for a Title IV student who completely withdraws from all classes.
 The policy shall also be applied to those students who cease attendance in all classes but do not officially withdraw.
 The Return in Compliance with Federal Regulations is included in the ASCC College Catalog and the College website at www.ascc.edu/returnoftitleivfunds.